Shipping Workers Injury

 Given the high likelihood of injury shipping workers face as compared to other occupations, you need to be certain you are familiar with your rights when it comes to workers’ compensation.
 Benefits that are owed by your employer in the event of an injury include:

 - Medical expenses, including for prescription medications, specialists referred by your medical care provider, and treatments your doctor deems necessary

 - Permanent partial/total disability benefits

 - Disfigurement benefits

 If a third party was involved in the accident, you may also be due personal injury damages for pain and suffering, lost ability to work, lost income, and diminished quality of life.
 In these cases, punitive damages may also be due if the accident resulted from reckless or intentional actions.Seeking Legal Aid

 Workers’ compensation has its own legal challenges involved.
 First of all, your employer may try to get you to settle for less than you deserve by arguing over the severity of your injury.
 They may attempt to deny you benefits by stating that your injury won’t limit your ability to work or by downplaying your rights to workers’ compensation.

 Don’t let your employer or their insurance company tell you how severe your injury is.
 Only your doctor can state whether your injury limits your ability to work, so use that evidence to your advantage.
 In addition, seek legal assistance immediately.

 You need legal advising to ensure you know your rights and can take appropriate action.
-Hart & David provides the legal advising and representation you need to recover as much compensation as possible for your injury.
-For a free consultation regarding your case, contact Hart & David today.
+Hart David Carson LLP provides the legal advising and representation you need to recover as much compensation as possible for your injury.
+For a free consultation regarding your case, contact Hart David Carson LLP today.